 For patients who have PPO insurance, there is not usually a referral required.
 For people who have HMOs with very strict network requirements, we may not be able to do referrals for you because of their rules.
 We strongly recommend that you check with your insurance company to find out if this will present a problem or not.

 How can you charge a fraction of what you did before and still stay in business?

 Because of the way the insurance companies and the government have interfered with the pricing of medical services, the prices have become overly inflated.
 It created a system where doctors were forced to charge far more than they ever expected to receive.
-Part of the bill goes to offset the administrative costs of cooperating with insurance companies, and allow for mandatory write off amounts.
+Part of the bill goes to offset the administrative costs of cooperating with insurance companies.

 By cutting out the middlemen, we cut out a lot of confusion, time, and overhead.
 If we know that we will actually be paid what we charge (like a plumber, bricklayer, or hairdresser), we can cut our rates dramatically.